magillan21/magillan21.github.io/essays/final-project-proposal.md

 ## Phase 1: Glossary-Based Study Materials (MVP)

-For the initial implementation, KnowledgeVault focuses on **terminology and definitions** which is a foundational content type that works across most disciplines.
+For the initial implementation, KnowledgeVault focuses on **terminology and definitions.**.

 **Instructor-Defined Glossaries:**
 - Instructor adds terms for each week or topic